Second Annual Queernissage held in Los Angeles - The Armenian Mirror-Spectator

 Before the event, a Twitter user expressed her disagreement with the event, which caused other users to tweet about crashing it.
-The GALAS had security present because it believes it is the best practice for large events.
-Natalia Sookias, the main organizer of the event, said she messaged the woman who originally tweeted her disagreement, and asked her to kindly delete the tweet.
-She eventually did and despite the backlash, the event continued – hosting 21 vendors with the help of 20 volunteers.
-There were no incidents at the event.
+This prompted the main organizer of the event, Natalia Sookias, to hire security within 48 hours.
+Sookias said she messaged the woman who originally tweeted her disagreement, and asked her to kindly delete the tweet.
+She eventually did and despite the backlash, the event continued, featuring 21 vendors with the help of 20 volunteers.
+A majority of the vendors were queer Armenians.

 “We’re just scraping the surface of reaching out to LGBT Armenian artists and pulling them out of the woodwork and having them feel safe and welcome … and be able to celebrate both parts of their identity without having to choose one,” she said.